katiarp/Election_Analysis/README.md

         candidate_votes[candidate_name] +=1
 ```

-From this, I identified only three candidates in the data set  who received votes.
+From this, I identified only three candidates in the data set.

 - Charles Casper Stockham
 - Diana DeGette